jjasonek/docker-assignment-problem-docker-images/assignment-problem/python-app/README.txt

 Please enter your weight in kilograms
 Your weight: 75
 Your body-mass-index: 28.577960676726104
-PS C:\Training\Docker\assignment-problem-docker-images\assignment-problem\node-app> docker ps -a CONTAINER ID   IMAGE          COMMAND                  CREATED        STATUS        PORTS                  NAMES a361322f5f86   a62b6d2f1f1a   "docker-entrypoint.s…"   21 hours ago   Up 21 hours   0.0.0.0:3000->80/tcp   my_container_name
+docker ps -a
+CONTAINER ID   IMAGE          COMMAND                  CREATED        STATUS        PORTS                  NAMES a361322f5f86   a62b6d2f1f1a   "docker-entrypoint.s…"   21 hours ago   Up 21 hours   0.0.0.0:3000->80/tcp   my_container_name

 ## USING CONTAINER NAME
-PS C:\Training\Docker\assignment-problem-docker-images\assignment-problem\node-app> docker run -it --name bmi_counter 15e5614526a9
+docker run -it --name bmi_counter 15e5614526a9
 (1) Metric (m, kg) or (2) Non-Metric (ft, pounds)?
 Please choose: 1
 Please enter your height in meters